People often ask me what relevance big data has to their lives. For me, that’s an easy question to answer.

 How will you individualize, personalize and naturalize every utterance—even those driven by embedded statistical models, business rules, and other algorithmic logic?
 Please read this blog for tips on how to keep the human feel in your social business engagements, and let me know your thoughts on this topic in the comments.

-Big data in a minute: Securing and protecting data
+IBM big data in a minute: Analyzing data in motion

 Video: Deploy big data storage for excellent business results